TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 $arguments=NULL)``

 ``$key``
 	The identifier to be translated.
-If then format LLL:path:key is given, then this identifier is used and the parameter $extensionName is ignored.
-Otherwise, the file Resources/Private/Language/locallang.xml from the given extension is loaded and the resulting text for the given key in the current language returned.
+If then format *LLL:path:key* is given, then this identifier is used and the parameter $extensionName is ignored.
+Otherwise, the file :file:`Resources/Private/Language/locallang.xml` from the given extension is loaded and the resulting text for the given key in the current language returned.

 ``$extensionName``